 - Documentation sources (official docs, internal wikis)

-- Code intelligence platforms (Greptile, GitHub)
+- Code intelligence tools (Greptile, GitHub)

 The Four MCP Servers I Use Daily